themesberg/flowbite/content/components/modal.md

 ## Modal with timeline

-Use this modal example with form input element to receive information from your users with the advantage of not having to link to another page but keeping the user on the currently active page.
-A great example would be a login or a register form.
+Use this example to show a timeline of events to your users with a modal.
+This can be used to show a changelog of your product or a timeline of events.

 {{< example id="modal-timeline-example" github="components/modal.md" class="flex justify-center" show_dark=true iframeHeight="600" >}}